 Batch management allows users to reliably record and visualize discontinuous processes.
 User-definable or externally controlled analysis intervals are possible for up to four batches simultaneously.
-Batches are assigned batch-specific values and the measured data, the start, end and duration of every batch, along with the current batch status, are displayed on the device and in the PC analysis software.
-At the end of the batch, batch information is automatically printed out directly at the device (USB or network printer) or is printed out via a PC with the analysis software.
+Batches are assigned batch-specific values and the measured data, the start, end and duration of every batch, along with the current batch status, are displayed on the device and in the Field Data Manager software.
+At the end of the batch, batch information is automatically printed out directly at the device (USB or network printer) or is printed out via a PC with the Field Data Manager software.